BUTTERNUT SQUASH + RED LENTIL SOUP

 - Saute: Saute the onions until tender, about 5 minutes.
 Add the sage and squash and cook for a few minutes more, stirring occasionally.

-- Puree: Once soup has slightly cooled, puree using an immersion blender or food processor (the latter method may take two or three batches to complete).
-Add extra liquids as needed for desired thickness.
+- Puree: Once the soup has slightly cooled, puree using an immersion blender or food processor (the latter method may take two or three batches to complete).
+Add extra liquids as needed for the desired thickness.

 Top Tips